Magna-tech/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 8 prints the hexadecimal numbers in lowercase Task 9 prints all possible combinations of single-digit numbers.
-Task 100 prints all possible different combinations of two digits
+Task 100 prints all possible different combinations of two digits Task 101 prints all possible different combinations of three digits